Thomas Aeschi

 Thomas Aeschi (/de/; born 13 January 1979) is a Swiss businessman, politician and former banker.
 He currently serves as a member of the National Council for the Swiss People's Party since 2011.
 He previously served on the Cantonal Council of Zug from 2010 to 2012.

 Early life and education

-Aeschi was born 13 January 1979 in Baar, Switzerland, the oldest of three sons, to Siegfried Aeschi, a tax consultant, and Margrit Aeschi (née Brun), who was a nurse.
+Aeschi was born 13 January 1979 in Zug, the oldest of three sons, to Siegfried Aeschi, a tax consultant, and Margrit Aeschi (née Brun), who was a nurse.
 He has two younger brothers.
 He was raised in the hamlet of Allenwinden.

 In 1996, he completed an international exchange year at Lisle Senior High School in Lisle, Illinois a suburb of Chicago.
 He completed his education by earning a Type B Matura in 1998 and went to college at University of St. Gallen where he completed an undergraduate degree in Economics (class of 2002).
 Aeschi also obtained a Master of Public Administration from Harvard Kennedy School.